Tutorial | Join recipe#

 Define the join condition#

-In this first join, we want to match rows from the tx and cards datasets that have the same value of card_id and id, respectively.
+In this first join, you want to match rows from the tx and cards datasets that have the same value of card_id and id, respectively.

 The Join conditions dialog opens, where Dataiku automatically defines that the ID columns are the join key.
-Yet, we have to change the condition as we want to use the card_id column from the tx dataset (the id column in the tx dataset stores the transaction ID, not the card ID).
+Yet, you have to change the condition as you want to use the card_id column from the tx dataset (the id column in the tx dataset stores the transaction ID, not the card ID).

 Set the join type#